Page Table of Contents

 - Creating a recovery partition can help eliminate unnecessary expenses.
 For example, the cost of buying a new operating system or taking the computer to a repair shop.

 An efficient and comprehensive way you can try is using third-party backup software.
-Here, we recommend you try EaseUS Todo Backup to make a recovery partition and a system backup in Windows 11/10/8/7.
+Here, we recommend you try EaseUS Todo Backup to make a recovery partition and a system backup in Windows 11/10/8/7 instead of using diskpart or command prompt.
 Check what this backup software can do for you.

 Step-by-step Guide: How to Create Windows Recovery Partition via System Backup Software

 You can perform the following steps to create a recovery partition easily and quickly: